-Save Time and Lose Bias with One-Way Video Interviews
+Save Time and Lose Bias with Asynchronous Video Interviews

-As organizations continue to adapt to the ‘new normal’, recruitment has become a rapidly evolving business function.
-Without the time-tested tools of in-person interviews, smart organizations are turning to ‘one-way’ or ‘asynchronous’ video interviews.
-Not only do one-way video interviews reduce the cost and effort associated with recruitment, but they also help to remove implicit bias from the talent identification processes.
+Remote hiring’s rise has led smart organizations to streamline their hiring processes with ‘one-way’ or ‘asynchronous’ video interviews.
+Not only do asynchronous video interviews reduce the cost and effort associated with recruitment, but they also help to remove implicit bias from the talent identification processes.

 What are asynchronous video interviews?